-The Online Doctor of Education in Teaching English to Speakers of Other Languages (Ed.D. in TESOL) degree program consists of 16 courses and a dissertation, and will take approximately three years to complete.
+The Online Doctor of Education in Teaching English to Speakers of Other Languages (Ed.D. in TESOL) degree program consists of 16 courses and a dissertation, and will take approximately three to four years to complete.
+Students must pass a qualifying exam after the first year of course work (at least five courses) in order to continue in the program.
+A comprehensive exam must be successfully completed after all course work is done before the student may advance to the dissertation stage of the program.

 Course Duration: Each course is nine weeks long.